evesrzz/evesrzz/README.md

 <h3 align="center"> GIS | Python  </h3>

 🎓 I am studying Geographic Information Systems at UNTREF and taking the Data Analyst Certification at Digital House.
-I've already completed five out of eleven courses.
+I've already completed seven out of eleven courses.

 👩‍💻 I am 24 years old and have almost 3 years of experience in Customer Service and Collections.
 These jobs helped me improve my communication, typing, and problem-solving skills.